 If you love tacos, you’re going to love this recipe from What’s Gaby Cooking Everyday California Food.
-This Taco Skillet Bake is easy to put together and fantastic as a hearty main dish or appetizer with tortilla chips and perhaps a large, cold beverage.
+This Taco Skillet Bake is easy to put together and fantastic as a hearty main dish or appetizer with tortilla chips and maybe a big, cold beverage.

 The best thing I ate all week was a fried egg sandwich with bread and butter pickles on a warm squishy roll with mayo and french mustard.